kunlei/klian-site-hugo/content/post/cplex/cplex-java-constraints.md

 ---
 title: Cplex Java Concert Technology - Constraints (1)
-authorbox: true
-sidebar: false
-draft: false
+draft: true
 date: 2019-03-06
-toc: false
-categories:
-    - "Cplex"
-tags:
+tags: ["cplex", "java"]
-    - "cplex"
-    - "Java"
 ---

 Constraint is an essential part of an optimization model, and Cplex provides various ways of defining  constraints in a model.